 “Anemia is a reduction in red blood cells (erythrocytes) which in turn decrease the oxygen carrying capacity of the blood.
 It reflects an abnormality in red blood cell number, structure or function”.

-According to WHO, “Anemia in pregnancy is present when the hemoglobin concentration in the peripheral blood is 11g/100ml or less.
+“Anemia in pregnancy is present when the hemoglobin concentration in the peripheral blood is 11g/100ml or less.
 Keeping in mind the socio-economic status, the level is brought down to 10g/100ml or less”.
 Or “Anemia is defined as a reduction below normal in the number of red blood corpuscles per cubic millimeter, the quantity of hemoglobin and the volume of packed red cells per 100 ml of blood”.

-Anemia is classified into two:
+It is classified into two:

 - Physiological anemia of pregnancy.

-- Pathological anemia: it is further divided into:
+- Pathological anemia: is further divided into: